 Check out your browser window at http localhost 3000.
 You should now see something like this:

-4. Add the component logic
+Add component logic

 const {